 - Only one application per residence will be permitted.

-The program’s first prioritization is payment assistance for renters behind on rent.
-Financial assistance for rental arrears can be from April 2020 to March 2021, and not to exceed twelve months.
+The program's first prioritization is payment assistance for renters behind on rent.
+Financial assistance for rental arrears can be from April 2020 and later, and not to exceed fifteen months.

-- If the landlord accepts participation in the program, SBCS will compensate 80% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
-The landlord must agree to accept the 80% payment as payment in full of the rental debt owed by the tenant, which means the landlord forgives the remaining 20% debt.
+- If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 and later.
+The landlord must agree to accept the payment as payment in full of the rental debt owed by the tenant.
 The rental arrears will be paid directly to the landlord.

 - The landlord does not have to participate in the program.
-If the landlord declines participation in the program, SBCS can compensate 25% of the eligible household’s monthly rental arrears accumulated from April 2020 to March 2021.
+If the landlord declines participation in the program, SBCS can compensate 100% of the eligible household’s monthly rental arrears accumulated from April 2020 and later.
 In this situation, payment of rental arrears can be paid directly to the tenant.

 *Note: Applicants behind on sewage utilities who are in the Sweetwater Authority service an area may request a letter detailing utility arrears here..

 - Applicable utilities and home energy costs include separately stated electricity, gas, water and sewer, trash removal, and energy costs, such as fuel oil.

-The program’s third prioritization, subject to funding availability, the Chula Vista Emergency Rental Assistance Program may also offer assistance for upcoming rent, or rent which is not yet past-due.
-This form of assistance is limited to 25% of rental obligation in a one-time payment equivalent to up to three months at a time.
+The program's third prioritization, subject to funding availability, the Chula Vista Emergency Rental Assistance Program may also offer assistance for upcoming rent, or rent which is not yet past-due.
+This form of assistance will cover up to 100% of rent in a one-time payment equivalent to up to three months at a time.
 Prospective rent assistance is only available through March 2022.